-The Publish Setup screen settings determine how assets are delivered by default from Dynamic Media Classic servers to web sites or applications.
-If no setting is specified, the Dynamic Media Classic server delivers an asset according to a default setting on a Publish Setup screen.
-For example, a request to deliver an image that does not include a resolution attribute yields an image with the Default Object Resolution setting on the Image Server screen.
+The Publish Setup page settings determine how assets are delivered by default from Adobe Dynamic Media Classic servers to web sites or applications.
+If no setting is specified, the Adobe Dynamic Media Classic server delivers an asset according to a default setting on a Publish Setup page.
+For example, a request to deliver an image that does not include a resolution attribute yields an image with the Default Object Resolution setting on the Image Server page.

-Administrators can change the default settings on the Image Server, Image Renderer, and Vignette screens to establish default settings for delivering assets from servers.
+Administrators can change the default settings on the Image Server, Image Renderer, and Vignette pages to establish default settings for delivering assets from servers.

-To open the Publish Setup screens, click Setup > Application Setup > Publish Setup.
+To open the pages of Publish Setup, go to Setup > Application Setup > Publish Setup.

-The Publish Setup screens are for use by experienced web site developers and programmers.
-Dynamic Media Classic assumes that users who change settings on these screens are familiar with Dynamic Media Classic, HTTP protocol standards and conventions, and basic imaging technology.
+The Publish Setup pages are for use by experienced web site developers and programmers.
+Adobe Dynamic Media Classic assumes that users who change settings on these pages are familiar with Adobe Dynamic Media Classic, HTTP protocol standards and conventions, and basic imaging technology.

-The Image Server screen establishes default settings for delivering images from image servers.
-Settings are available in these five categories (see the Image Server screen itself for detailed descriptions of the settings).
+The Image Server page establishes default settings for delivering images from image servers.
+Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings).

-Change these settings only with the assistance of a Dynamic Media Classic support person.
+Change these settings only with the assistance of an Adobe Dynamic Media Classic support person.

 To set up Localization Support options, use the Admin Console to create a support case.
 In your support case, request setup help.